jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 # All-NBA-Team-Machine-Learning-Project
 This project outlines my steps taken to produce a KNN Model to predict what the All-NBA Teams would be.
+Because most All-NBA Team players are all stars, I pulled data from basketball-reference using every All-Star or All-NBA player's season.
+There were 956 observations in total.
+I then built a KNN Model from this dataset and used it to predict the All-NBA Teams from this past years All-Stars given  their stats at the time of the All-Star Break (~February 15th, 2019).

 ![PPGplot](https://user-images.githubusercontent.com/16946556/64451250-a4342d00-d098-11e9-9bca-8d971425bbcc.png)
 ------------------------------------------------------------------------------------------------------------------------------------------